Melbourne-BMDS/mimic34md2020/day2.md

-# Working with Clinical Textual Data
+# Day2-Working with Clinical Textual Data
+- Zoom Link is posted on Slack channel for the class.

 ## What I do with NLP (recorded lecture)